mfisher87/presentation-cng2025/slides.md

 We'd love to talk to you about your needs, frustrations, and opinions in an interview.

 It would be amazing to see you at one of our bi-weekly hackathons or monthly community meetings!
+You can view our community calendar on `geojupyter.org` or by following the link on this slide.

 We also have a community chat on Zulip, which is like an open-source Slack.

 JupyterGIS is available for install with `pip`, `conda`, or equivalents, and we're